 Corrubedo Bay

-If you drive past "Queiruga", described previously, and then continue to follow the southern coastal road from the Muros bay through the "Porto do Son" collection of towns, you ultimately reach a roundabout.
+If you drive past the town and beach of Queiruga, heading south, and then continue to follow the southern coastal road, you ultimately reach a roundabout.
 The roundabout actually has a small fishing boat on it, so it is difficult to miss.
-If you take a right turn at this roundabout, you find two routes that lead to different parts of a beach side National Park called, "Complexo Dunar de Corrubedo e Lagoas de Carregal e Vixan".
+Crossing this roundabout will take you into the town of Ribeira, however, if you take a right turn at this roundabout, you find two routes that lead to different parts of a beach side National Park called, "Complexo Dunar de Corrubedo e Lagoas de Carregal e Vixan".
 We will just call it "Corrubedo" from now on.

-This park is quite well known and features a massive mobile dune over 1km in length which has a boardwalk (about 3/4 a mile long) leading to one section of a large beach which makes up the primary part of the park.
+This park is quite well known and features a massive sand dune over 1km in length which has a boardwalk (about 3/4 a mile long) leading to one section of a large beach which makes up the primary part of the park.
+Please note - as of 2012 this boardwalk no longer leads to the beach.
+Instead this part of the park is now restricted to walking on the boardwalk only.
+You can no longer continue to the beach along this route.

 At the other end of the park (connected by the beach) there is a tourist information centre, a large cafe and a visitor’s exhibition centre.
 This part of the park connects more directly to the beach and also features 3 different nature walks for those with a flora and fauna inclination.
 One of the walks skirts the beach.